gilmoreorless/moment-timezone-data-webpack-plugin/README.md

 All filtering options are **AND** (a.k.a. conjunction) filters — that is, they become more restrictive as each one is applied.
 Only zone data that match **all** the provided filters will be added to the final output.
 For this reason, it’s probably safer to provide only one of `matchZones` or `matchCountries`; providing both is allowed, but you may not get the results you expect.

-There is also one non-filtering option that can be provided to configure other behaviour.
+There are also some non-filtering options that can be provided to configure other behaviour around file locations.

 * `cacheDir` _(string)_ — A path where the generated files will be cached.
 If not provided, the files will be cached in an automatically-generated location.
 * `momentTimezoneContext` _(regexp)_ — A regexp matching a context where `moment-timezone` is located.
 The timezone file will be replaced only if it is located in this context.
 Other instances of the timezone file out of this context will not be touched.
 This is useful in case you are using a version stored outside of `node_modules` (e.g. if module or vendor directory is `vendor\moment-timezone` the context could be matched for example with `vendor[\\/]moment-timezone$`).
 Defaults to `/node_modules[\\/]moment-timezone$/`.